-One of the reasons for which GTD has achieved wide recognition as a personal productivity system is that it does not trivialize our behavior.
-It has a psychological or spiritual component that goes far beyond the fact of constantly checking off tasks.
-While being productive is about doing more things with the least possible effort, we are also human beings and our actions must respond to something deeper.
+One of the reasons GTD has achieved great recognition as a personal productivity system is that it doesn’t reduce our daily activity to a simple set of tasks to be marked as done.
+That’s oversimplified.
+Although being productive is about getting more done with as little effort as possible, we aren’t machines.
+We’re human beings, and our actions must respond to something deeper.

-The traditional time management systems (which are still prevalent in many companies) simplify all our activity on a list of tasks that are given a priority.
-This priority is a number or letter that we simply write aside the task, and get stuck there forever.
-It often represents a degree of urgency rather than importance.
-These systems do not take into account that the importance of things can change, because there show up new commitments that make relative the importance of the previous ones.
+Traditional time management systems (still prevalent in many people’s minds) simplify all our activity to a list of tasks to which we assign a priority.
+This priority is a number, a letter or a symbol that we simply write next to the task, and usually remains there forever.
+It often represents a degree of urgency, rather than importance.
+These systems don’t take into account that the importance of things varies over time, because new commitments continually arise that make the importance of all of the above relative.

-A mere list of 74 tasks in which 27 of them have the highest priority makes very difficult and stressful the simple fact of deciding what the next action to do is.
-In the absence of something that relates these tasks to us as individuals, something that objectively indicates the importance of performing each action, we will always tend to choose a task that requires five minutes before another one that requires four hours.
-The low priority tasks (for whom?) always leave undone, until they generate a crisis and then there’s no choice but to pay attention to them.
+A list of 70 tasks in which 30 of them have the same priority, very high, makes it very difficult and stressful to simply decide which is the next action to perform.
+In the absence of something that relates these tasks to us as individuals, something that objectively indicates the importance of performing each action, we will always choose a task that can be done in 15 minutes rather than one that needs 2 hours.
+Moreover, low-priority tasks always remain undone, until they generate a crisis and then there’s no choice but to pay attention to them.

 Reality is complex and changing.
-Let us not handle it with a simple piece of paper.
+We cannot manage it with a simple piece of paper.
 And by that I mean a piece of paper, a calendar or a simple to-do app.
 We are human beings.
-There are internal forces that drive us, that give meaning to our lives, although we are not aware of them at all times.
-So if we want to be better at what we do, we must incorporate these forces to our self-management methods.
+There are internal forces that move us, that give meaning to our lives, although not all of us are aware of them at all times.
+If we want to be more effective in what we do, we must incorporate these forces into our personal management.